cfrg/draft-irtf-cfrg-frost/draft-irtf-cfrg-frost.md

 after this round completes.

-Upon receipt from each Signer, the Coordinator MUST validate the input signature using DeserializeElement.
+Upon receipt from each Signer, the Coordinator MUST validate the input signature share using DeserializeElement.
 If validation fails, the Coordinator MUST abort the protocol.
 If validation succeeds, the Coordinator then verifies the set of signature shares using the following procedure.